 This course examines how Rabbinic Judaism and Christianity interacted in late antiquity.
 It explores the processes by which each community (in competition with the other and shaped by a wider social context) formed an identity for itself by establishing an "orthodox" set of beliefs, rituals, moral guidelines, and spiritual ideals.

 A detailed study of selected aspects of Judaism.
+Visit the Departmental web site at History of Religions for further information.

 How have screen-based media technologies (cinema, television, computers, smart phones, video games, etc.) shaped the practice and representation of religion from 1890s till today?
 What is the relationship between screen cultures and visual religion?
 Topics may include: magic shows and early cinema; religion in classical Hollywood; devotional websites or zombies.